MatiasHiltunen/npminspect/README.md

 ## Exit Codes

-- `0` on success (even with non-fatal parse errors recorded in output).
+- `0` on success (even with non-fatal parse errors or vulnerabilities found).
 - Non-zero on internal errors (e.g., IO failure writing the output file).

+Note: Finding vulnerabilities does not cause a non-zero exit code.
+Check the audit summary in output to determine if action is needed.

 ## Limitations

 - Lockfile parsing is intentionally conservative and may not capture every edge case across ecosystems.
 - Currently does not parse Yarn Berry (v2+) lockfile format.
+- Security audit requires resolved versions from lockfiles; version ranges from `package.json` alone cannot be checked.
+- Audit relies on the npm registry; private/custom registries are not supported.